dannykalika/test-automation/tests/load/README.md

 ### What am I testing?

-I am generating a ramping load test against https://quickpizza.grafana.com which is a shared testing environment.
+I am generating a small ramping load test (up to 300 iterations) against https://quickpizza.grafana.com, which is a shared testing environment.
 Specifically, we're generating a load against the login endpoint with the following thresholds:

 - Response body length should be at least 10 characters
-- Should more than 5% of response status be 4XX or 5XX the test run will abort
+- Should more than 5% of response status be 4XX or 5XX, the test run will abort
-- 95% of requests should be below 200ms
+- 95% of requests should be below 200 ms

 ### What am I using?